Hypertension (High Blood Pressure)

-If your child has severe high blood pressure and has any of these symptoms, get medical care right away.
+If your child has high blood pressure and gets any of these symptoms, get medical care right away.

 How Is Blood Pressure Measured?

-Health care providers measure blood pressure with a sphygmomanometer (sfig-mo-muh-NAH-muh-ter), which has a cuff that's wrapped around the upper arm and pumped up to create pressure.
-When the cuff is inflated, it squeezes a large artery in the arm, stopping the blood flow for a moment.
-Blood pressure is measured as air is gradually let out of the cuff, which allows blood to flow through the artery again.
+Health care providers measure blood pressure with a cuff that wraps around the upper arm or the leg in babies.
+When the cuff inflates, it squeezes a large artery, stopping the blood flow for a moment.
+Blood pressure is measured as air is slowly let out of the cuff, which lets blood flow through the artery again.

 How Is High Blood Pressure Diagnosed?